15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Illuminights at Explore Park

-This Christmas holiday experience in Roanoke is opened Nov.
-20 – Jan.
-2, every night except Thanksgiving, Christmas Eve, and Christmas
+This Christmas holiday experience in Roanoke is open from November 1st 2024 until January 3rd 2025, every night except Thanksgiving, Christmas Eve, and Christmas

 Fashions for Evergreen at the Historic Hotel Roanoke